Admiral1428/raster-engine/README.md

 ## Installation

 * Download the latest .zip file from the *Releases* page.
+* Ensure machine has Windows installation and latest [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-supported-redistributable-version).
-* Unzip the file and run the provided executable (`raster_engine.exe`) on a Windows PC, located in the `bin` folder.
+* Unzip the file and run the provided executable (`raster_engine.exe`), located in the `bin` folder.
+* For CPUs with that do not support the Advanced Vector Extensions (AVX) instructions set, use `raster_engine_legacy.exe`.

-## Overview
+## Engine Overview

 The purpose of this project was to improve my C++ skills and to gain a fundamental understanding of 3D graphics principles using a low-level approach.

 The [*SDL3 library*](https://github.com/libsdl-org/SDL/releases) was used to handle window creation and pixel manipulation, but all rendering logic was implemented manually.
 By coding each step of the rendering pipeline from the ground up, I gained a clear understanding of the mathematical and algorithmic principles behind modern graphics APIs.
 These APIs rely on hardware-accelerated techniques powered by today’s GPUs.
-These hardware abstraction layers have been central to game engines since the late 1990s, but the low-level approach of a software renderer gave me a deeper understanding of the graphics pipleine.
+These hardware abstraction layers have been central to game engines since the late 1990s, but the low-level approach of a software renderer gave me a deeper understanding of the graphics pipeline.

 My goal was to create an engine which could render triangular surfaces at any position and orientation, account for surface intersection and depth with z-buffering, map textures to surfaces, calculate basic diffuse lighting, and play basic sound effects in specific locations throughout the 3D space.

 Initially, I considered making a more primitive engine using ray-casting techniques, as seen in early 3D games such as *Hovertank 3-D (1991)*, *Catacomb 3-D (1992)* and *Wolfenstein 3D (1992)*.
 However ray-casting imposes limitations on map design and geometry, as it cannot represent diagonal walls, sloped surfaces, or multiple vertical levels.
 Fewer limitations were present in "2.5D" engines used to power *Doom (1993)* and *Duke Nukem 3D (1995)*.
 But the engine for *Quake (1996)* had both software and hardware-based solutions to represent its full 3D world and objects, without relying on 2D sprites.
 I aimed to achieve this early level of full 3D fidelity, excluding complex gameplay mechanics, by building my custom engine.

-## Development
+## Initial Window Creation

-After spending several weeks refreshing my knoweldge of C++ fundamentals, I began by creating a basic window, plotting triangle vertices with white pixels, and connecting them with red edges using Bresenham's line algorithm:
+After spending several weeks refreshing my knowledge of C++ fundamentals, I began by creating a basic window, plotting triangle vertices with white pixels, and connecting them with red edges using Bresenham's line algorithm:

 <br>
 <img width="960" height="540" alt="09-29-25_1800" src="https://github.com/user-attachments/assets/2fba9f00-90b3-4893-92c3-50760a9728b1" />
 <br><br>

+## Surface Projection

 To represent a triangle in 3D space with vertices in any position and orientation, the next step was to use a projection transformation matrix to convert these $x$, $y$, $z$ coordinates into 2D camera space.
 This process introduced me to the concept of the viewing frustum, defined by six clipping planes - near, far, left, right, top, and bottom - and the use of a 4th coordinate $w$ to enable unified matrix operations.
 By specifying the horizontal field of view, aspect ratio (*width* / *height*), near ($n$), and far ($f$) clipping planes, I constructed the projection matrix, which ultimately transforms the homogeneous coordinates to normalized device coordinates (*ndc*):